1. How hormones can affect breast cancer

 Treatment for ER-positive breast cancer

-If your breast cancer is ER-positive, you may be offered hormone therapy.
+If your breast cancer is ER-positive, you will usually be offered hormone therapy.

 - Reduce the risk of breast cancer coming back after surgery